Main Menu

 Have a Revenue Growth Analytics pain point, a question, or a content suggestion?

-Pricing Sensitivity: How to Measure It, Model It, and Use It to Set Better Prices
+Pricing Sensitivity in 2026: How to Measure It, Model It, and Use It to Set Better Prices

-A practical guide to quantifying willingness-to-pay differences by segment, including actionable tests, KPIs, and implementation safeguards.
+A practitioner’s guide to quantifying willingness-to-pay differences by segment, including practical tests, KPIs, and rollout guardrails.

 Definition and Plain-Language Meaning

-The concept operates at the behavioral level: it captures the degree to which price occupies a customer’s decision calculus.
-That makes it broader than a single number.
-It encompasses perception, comparison behavior, and emotional response to price signals.
+Pricing Sensitivity operates at the behavioral level, capturing how much price factors into a customer’s decision-making.
+It is broader than a single metric and includes perception, comparison behavior, and emotional response to price signals.

 Pricing Sensitivity vs. Price Elasticity of Demand

-Price elasticity of demand is the quantitative expression of the sensitivity of demand to price changes.
+Price elasticity of demand is the quantitative expression of sensitivity.
 It measures the percentage change in quantity demanded relative to a percentage change in price.
-An elasticity of −2.0 means that a 10% price increase predicts a 20% decline in volume.
+An elasticity of −2.0 means a 10% price increase predicts a 20% volume decline.

 Related Terms: Willingness to Pay, Price Perception, Reference Price

-Willingness to pay (WTP) is the maximum price a buyer is willing to pay for a given product.
-It is the ceiling that sensitivity erodes as prices rise.
-Price perception captures how customers interpret a price relative to their expectations — whether a number feels “fair,” “expensive,” or “cheap” in context.
-Reference price is the internal benchmark a buyer carries: the last price paid, the competitor’s advertised price, or the promotional price they saw last quarter.
-Understanding these interrelated concepts prevents the common mistake of treating sensitivity as a single variable when it is actually a system of cognitive and economic forces.
+Willingness to pay (WTP) is the maximum price a buyer will accept for a product.
+Sensitivity reduces this ceiling as prices increase.
+Price perception reflects how customers interpret a price relative to their expectations, such as whether it feels “fair,” “expensive,” or “cheap.”
+Reference price is the internal benchmark a buyer uses, such as the last price paid, a competitor’s price, or a recent promotion.
+Understanding these related concepts prevents the mistake of treating sensitivity as a single variable when it is actually a system of cognitive and economic factors.

 Why Pricing Sensitivity Matters for Revenue and Margin